UroojBaksh/UroojBaksh/README.md

 <h3 align="center">A self-taught Data Science Enthusiast from Pakistan </h3>

-A data science learner on a lookout for deep learning techniques.I'm enthusiastic about fostering the best client experience through front end advancement.
-Love to learn and find new things.
-With computer engineering background, I am a quick at learning different programming language.
+I am a passionate data enthusiast with a strong interest in data analysis and science.
+Though I am relatively new to the field, I have gained valuable experience working on various projects that have allowed me to apply and develop my skills.
+I am always eager to learn and improve my abilities in data analysis and science, and I am excited about the opportunities that await me in this dynamic field.

+Throughout my projects, I have developed a keen eye for detail and a strong ability to identify patterns and trends in data.
+I have also developed proficiency in using various tools such as Python, SQL, Tableau and Excel to extract, manipulate, and analyze data.
+I believe that my ability to work with large data sets, my attention to detail, and my problem-solving skills make me a strong candidate for any data analyst/scientist role.

+Furthermore, I am a quick learner and always looking for ways to expand my skillset.
+I am currently pursuing certifications in data analysis and data science, and I am always reading up on the latest developments in the field.
+My goal is to stay ahead of the curve and be able to bring new insights and ideas to any team I work with.
 I can function admirably freely or in a group.
-I stan empowering woman in tech as well as encouring people to learn tech and making career in tech more achievable and available
+I stan empowering woman in tech as well as encouring people to learn tech and making career in tech more achievable.